 -A blend of culture, religion and ethnicity is represented by the tribes of Karnataka.
 The tribes of Karnataka have built their settlements in several hilly and mountainous areas.
 As far as the languages are concerned, the tribes of Karnataka state converse with each other in different languages.
 Kananda language is the main language.
 Today these tribes of Karnataka speak in in other languages like Malayalam, Hindi etc.

+Following the tradition of most of the tribes of the whole country, these tribes of Karnataka too have taken diverse religions.
+Although Hinduism is the most prevalent religion, there are only a handful of tribes of Karnataka who have adept to religions like Islam and Christianity.
 Several other tribal communities of Karnataka possess their distinct tradition and ethnicity.
 They communicate in their local dialect and they also maintain their own tradition.
 Some of them are also reckoned as being originated from the warrior race.
 Coorg and Kodavas are known for their cultural and traditional distinctions among the tribal communities.
 The tribes of Karnataka are also known for their costumes, cultural habits, folk dances and songs, foods and their way of celebrating different festivals and occasions.
 The long list of the tribes of Karnataka state includes Bedar tribe, Toda tribe, Hakkipikki tribe, JenuKuruba tribe, KaduKuruba tribe, Kattunayakan tribe, KondaKapus tribe, Sholaga tribe etc. Among several tribal communities of the state of Karnataka, this Bedar tribe is worth mentioning which is far famed in several names, namely, Beda, Berad, Boya, Bendar, etc. Another tribal community of Karnataka is the Hakkipikki tribe.
 The birth of this Hakkipikki tribal community has rich history, which also establishes a relation with the famous Ranaprathap Singh.